-Bit and byte operators in C++ allow manipulating data at the bit level of individual bits or groups of bits in a variable.
+Bit and byte operators in C++ allow you to manipulate data at the bit level of individual bits or groups of bits in a variable.

-Unlike common arithmetic operators that operate on whole values, bitwise operators manipulate each bit in the binary representation of a number.
+Unlike common arithmetic operators, which operate on whole values, bit operators manipulate each bit in the binary representation of a number.

 C++ provides several bitwise operators, each with its own specific functionality.
 Here is a summary table.